Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 - performs peer oscillation damping if the DampPeerOscillations attribute is set to True, and
 - changes its state to Idle.

 ### OpenSent
-A BoQ waits for an OPEN_ACK message from its peer in the control channel with destination stream ID matches its own stream ID.
+A BoQ speaker waits for an OPEN_ACK message from its peer in the control channel with destination StreamID matches its own StreamID.
 When an OPEN_ACK message is received, it's checked for correctness.
-In case of error, the local BoQ speaker sends a NOTFICATION message, closes the channel/QUIC stream, and changes its state to Connect
+In case of error, the local BoQ speaker:
+- sends a NOTFICATION message
+- closes the channel/QUIC stream,
+- releases the corresponding BGP resources,
+- (optionally) performs peer oscillation damping if the DampPeerOscillations attribute is TRUE, and
+- and changes its state to Idle.
-If there is no error in the OPEN_ACK message, the BoQ speaker sends a KEEPALIVE message and sets a KeepAlive timer, and moves it's state to OpenConfirm.
+If there is no error in the OPEN_ACK message, the BoQ speaker sends a KEEPALIVE message and sets a KeepAlive timer, sets the HoldTimer and moves it's state to OpenConfirm.
+If the HoldTimer_Expires (Event 10), the local system:
+- sendssends a NOTIFICATION message with the error code Hold Timer Expired,
+- releases all BGP resources,
+- (optionally) performs peer oscillation damping if the DampPeerOscillations attribute is set to TRUE, and
+- changes its state to Idle.

+If a NOTIFICATION message is received in the control channel  with version error (Event 24) and matching StreamID, the local system:
+- relase the related BGP resources,
+- drop the stream, and
+- changes its state to Idle.

+In response to any other event (Events 11, 13, 25-28), the local system:

+- sends the NOTIFICATION with the Error Code Finite State Machine Error,
+- releases related BGP resources,
+- drops the QUIC stream connection/channel,
+- (optionally) performs peer oscillation damping if the  DampPeerOscillations attribute is set to TRUE, and
+- changes its state to Idle.

 ### OpenConfirm
 Waiting for a KEEPALIVE.
-When it is received in the control channel, the BoQ speaker's state moved Established.
+When it is received in the control channel with matcing StreamID, the BoQ speaker's state moved Established.
 If the HoldTimer expires, the BoQ speaker sends a NOTIFICATION with error code Hold Timer Expired and terminates the channel.
-If a NOTIFICATION sent to the control channel with the matching destination stream ID is received, it closes the channel.
+If a NOTIFICATION sent to the control channel with the matching destination StreamID is received, it closes the channel.

+In response to the AutomaticStop event initiated by the system (Event 8), the local system:

+- sends the NOTIFICATION message with a Cease,
+- releases all BGP resources,
+- drops the stream/channel connection,
+- (optionally) performs peer oscillation damping if the DampPeerOscillations attribute is set to TRUE, and
+- changes its state to Idle.

+If the HoldTimer_Expires event (Event 10) occurs before a KEEPALIVE message is received, the local system:
+ - sends the NOTIFICATION message with the Error Code Hold Timer Expired,
+- releases related BGP resources,
+- drops the stream/channel connection,
+- (optionally) performs peer oscillation damping if the DampPeerOscillations attribute is set to TRUE, and
+- changes its state to Idle.

+If the local system receives a KeepaliveTimer_Expires event (Event 11), the local system:

+- sends a KEEPALIVE message,
+- restarts the KeepaliveTimer, and
+- remains in the OpenConfirmed state.

+If the local system receives a KEEPALIVE message (KeepAliveMsg (Event 26)) from the control channel, the local system:
+- restarts the HoldTimer and
+- changes its state to Established.

 ### Established
-When the control channel reaches established state, it sends UPDATE, NOTIFCATION and KEEPALIVE messages to its peer.
+When the sending function channel reaches established state, it sends UPDATE, NOTIFCATION and KEEPALIVE messages to its peer.

+In response to a ManualStop event (initiated by an operator)(Event 2), the local system:

+- sends the NOTIFICATION message with a Cease,
+- deletes all routes associated with this connection,
+- releases related BGP resources,
+- drops the stream/channel connection,
+- changes its state to Idle.